Avian & Exotics

 • Flashing (scraping against objects)

-For aquatic exams, we would initially recommend a zoom consultation with the Doctor to view the fish and tank set up.
+For aquatic exams, we recommend a video consultation with the vet to view the fish and tank setup.
 Depending on the diagnosis, we will dispense or prescribe treatments and medications for simple issues.
-If the situation requires a follow up; a house call or in clinic visit can be arranged based on a case-by-case basis.
-To minimise travel stress, house calls maybe better for your fish.
-If you have questions about fish health, please email helpmyfish@birdvet.com.sg
+If the situation requires a follow-up, a house call or in-clinic visit can be arranged based on a case-by-case basis.
+To minimise travel stress, house calls may be better for your fish.
+If you have questions about your fish’s health, please email helpmyfish@birdvet.com.sg

-Newborn animals need a lot of tender loving care.
-If you plan on raising newborns of any exotic species, come talk to us first.
-We can help you with the husbandry of the newborns and diet for babies and the mother.
-We will also explain what to expect as the newborns grow, and much more.
+Newborn animals requires focused care.
+If you plan on raising newborns of any exotic species, talk to us first.
+We can help you with the husbandry, the appropriate diet, and advice on what to expect as the newborns mature.

 Older pets can develop age-related conditions and are also more vulnerable to disease and degenerative changes such as osteoarthritis.
 We understand the unique needs of aging exotic pets and highly recommend seeing them at least biannually for wellness exams and diagnostics.
 Catching illness as soon as possible is crucial for the health of your senior pet.

-Diagnostic screening helps us better understand your pet’s overall health so we can prescribe the most effective treatment for them.
-We can utilise tools such as digital X-ray, endoscopy, ultrasound, CT, and MRI scans to create a detailed picture of organs, the skeletal structure, abdominal cavity, and more.
-These tools, when used appropriately, can provide invaluable information that aids tremendously in developing the proper diagnosis and effective treatment plan for your pet.
+Diagnostic screening helps us build a clearer picture of your pet’s overall health.
+Our diagnostic tools include X-ray, endoscopy, ultrasound, CT, and MRI scans.
+When used appropriately, these can provide valuable information that aids in developing proper diagnosis and an effective treatment plan for your exotics pet.

 Our in-house lab gives us a convenient and rapid way to assess your pet’s health right on the spot, which is crucial for coming up with the most effective treatment plan for all exotic pets visiting our clinic.
 We can perform a range of tests for both preventive screening and diagnosis of diseases.